 and I found it really fascinating.
 I think it's incredible what the body and all the hormones do.

-I told Rosie before the birth: 'I'm not going to look down there, I'm just going to hold your hand and be right by your side.'
+I told Rosie before the birth of Indie: 'I'm not going to look down there, I'm just going to hold your hand and be right by your side.'

 But when it came down to it, I was like, 'Come have a look!
 You can see the head!'